csk99/computer_class/README.md

-# computer_class
+# Multinomial Logistic Regression
 This repo is my solution to a computer class exam.

-Here we're training a logistic regression alogorithm using our own implementation of the following:
+Here we're training a multinomial logistic regression alogorithm from scratched using our own implementation of the following:
 * Gradient Descent & Stochastic Gradient Descent
 * Softmax logistic regression